blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![SQL Server Management Studio indicating the location of where to see the current status of the SQL Server Agent](images/hands-on-lab/2019-03-24-19-13-52.png "Management Studio")

 4. Paste in the following code and click **Execute** to enable SQL Server Agent extended stored procedures.
+After running the code, right click the SQL Server Agent and select **Start**.

     ```sql
     EXEC sp_configure 'show advanced options', 1